resource-watch/data-pre-processing/soc_075_male_female_population_densities/README.md

   maxPixels:1e13})
 ```

-You can view the processed {Resource Watch public title} dataset [on Resource Watch]({link to dataset's metadata page on Resource Watch}).
+You can view the processed Female & Male Population Densities dataset [on Resource Watch](https://resourcewatch.org/data/explore/soc075-Broad-Age-Groups).

 You can also download original dataset [from the source website](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-basic-demographic-characteristics-rev11/data-download).